School of EducationDepartment

 Teaching Learning and Culture: Undergraduate Childhood Education, Graduate Childhood Education, Graduate Early Childhood Education

-Megan Blumenreich, Associate Professor and Director of the Childhood Education Program.
+Megan Blumenreich is an Associate Professor in the Childhood Education Program.
 Her research interests include urban education, qualitative research, and alternative routes to education.

 Ed.
 D. 2001 Teachers College, Columbia University, New York, NY.
 Department of Curriculum and Teaching, with specialization in Urban Education.